renovatebot/renovate/lib/manager/regex/readme.md

 - You can optionally have a `versioning` capture group or a `versioningTemplate` config field.
 If neither are present, `semver` will be used as the default
 - You can optionally have an `extractVersion` capture group or an `extractVersionTemplate` config field
 - You can optionally have a `currentDigest` capture group.
-- You can optionally have a `registryUrl` capture group.
+- You can optionally have a `registryUrl` capture group or a `registryUrlTemplate` config field.
 If it's a valid URL, it will be converted to the `registryUrls` field as a single-length array.

 ### Regular Expression Capture Groups